bermi/akelos/docs/tutorial.markdown

 Save the files `config/DEFAULT-config.php` and `config/DEFAULT-routes.php` as  `config/config.php` and `config/routes.php` and edit them following them as needed.

-You might also need to set the base rewrite path manually is you want to be able to use nice URLs by editing the file `public/.htaccess` and setting RewriteBase like:
+You might also need to set the base rewrite path manually if you want to be able to use nice URLs by editing the file `public/.htaccess` and setting RewriteBase like:

     RewriteBase /booklink

 After your application has been installed correctly you'll see a welcome message at http://localhost/booklink.
-Now you can safely remove the framework setup files (it won't be available is you have a `/configconfig.php` file)
+Now you can safely remove the framework setup files (they won't be accessible if a `/config/config.php` file exists)

 The booklink database structure
 ---------------------------------